 Between 2009 and 2012, Gary retreated from the music scene due to ill health, but towards the end of this period compiled a book of original compositions entitled ‘Twenty Five Pieces For Solo Piano’.
 The pieces range in difficulty from grades one to eight and stylistically include preludes, nocturnes, impressionism and minimalism.
-The book is published by Acer Press and is available here.
+The book can be purchased here.

 During 2013, Gary slowly returned to performing, firstly with a Swindon based big band (for whom he also wrote compositions and arrangements) on guitar, bass and piano.
 In April of that year, he then played piano for a production of Jason Robert Brown’s ‘The Last Five Years’, and in the summer, recorded and performed with singer-songwriter Faye Rogers.

 In the autumn of 2013, Gary returned to the studio to record his second album, ‘Soundtrack To Breathing’.
 Co-produced, mixed and mastered by Lighterthief’s Stuart Rowe (Andy Partridge, Peter Blegvad, Jen Olive, Future Sound Of London), this release dwells in an area where classical minimalism, electronica and new age converge.
 The Musician magazine says – “…the feel is relaxed yet an underlying tension captivates.”
 ‘Soundtrack To Breathing’ was released on Kintu Records in December 2013 and is available here.